13 great goals scored by goalkeepers: Provedel, Alisson, Schmeichel, Poom…

 The last few years have produced some spectacular goals from goalkeepers.
 Accidental hoofs from 90 yards seem barely worth mentioning when you see goals like this from Den Haag’s Danish keeper Martin Hansen, formerly on the books at Liverpool.

 Giroud?
 Mkhitaryan?
 Hansen v PSV Eindhoven all day long.

 The technique of Hansen’s flying backheel is perhaps bettered only by this bicycle kick from South African goalie Oscarine Masuluke, whose stunning goal earned Premiership side Baroka a draw against Orlando Pirates last year.

-Masuluke’s effort was nominated for this year’s Puskas Award, which instead went to Olivier Giroud, a player whose actual job is to score goals.
+Masuluke’s effort was nominated for the Puskas Award, which instead went to Olivier Giroud, a player whose actual job is to score goals.